misterdjules/node-fast/README.md

 The handler should report failure by invoking `rpc.fail(err)`, where `err is an error describing the failure.
 The handler should not emit data or end the request gracefully after reporting an error.

+#### close(): shut down the server

+This method shuts down the server by disconnecting outstanding requests from their underlying connections and then destroying those underlying client sockets.  **The consumer should close the underlying server socket first in order to ensure no new connections will be created.
+Any newly-created connections will be dealt with, but without closing the server socket, there is no guarantee that this process will converge.**

+Since the interface for RPC handlers does not currently provide a way to inform those handlers that the request has been cancelled because of a case like this, handlers for outstanding requests continue as normal, and any data emitted is ignored.
+As a result, though, these handlers may continue running even after this function has been called and client sockets are destroyed.

 ## Protocol overview